KlutzyBubbles/lc-better-emotes/ModPackage/README.md

 Modification of https://thunderstore.io/c/lethal-company/p/Sligili/More_Emotes/

 - Moves keybindings into the settings page (as of 1.1.0)
+- Makes center of emote wheel not change emote
 - Adds config values to alter change emote cooldown and griddy move speed (as of 1.1.0)
+- Add config to add option to stop emote when on outer circle of emote wheel
 - Alters the integration method of more emotes to work better with CheckConditionsForEmote (not really needed anymore but its still there)

 - Remove the carrying scrap check to make emoting with one hand possible again (its fun)